-This open-file report provides a regional overview with the general public in mind, although it contains detailed background that may be beneficial to more technical users.
-This project was funded by a grant from the Colorado Water Conservation Board (CWCB) matched by the Colorado Geological Survey through its Severance Tax and/or Colorado General Operational Funds.
+This report provides a regional overview with the general public in mind: it also contains detailed background that will benefit more technical users.
+It is a compilation of the most recent geologic mapping and interpretations focusing on groundwater occurrences in the various geologic formations found in the area.
+This project was funded by a grant from the Colorado Water Conservation Board (CWCB) matched by the CGS through its Severance Tax and Colorado General Operational Funds.
 Digital PDF/GIS/ZIP download.
 OF-16-04D

 Zip file contents